Frank Kechele

 Frank Kechele (born 3 September 1986 in Nördlingen, Bavaria) is a German racing driver.
-He has competed in such series as Eurocup Formula Renault 2.0.
-He won the Formula Renault 2.0 Northern European Cup in 2007 for Motopark Academy by winning eight races and beating Tobias Hegewald and Valtteri Bottas to the title.
+He won the 2007 Formula Renault 2.0 Northern European Cup for Motopark Academy, winning eight races and beating Tobias Hegewald and Valtteri Bottas to the title, and progressed to sports car racing soon after.
+As a Lamborghini factory driver, Kechele came third in the 2008 ADAC GT Masters and sixth in the 2010 FIA GT1 World Championship.
+He later won in the Blancpain Endurance Series for Ferrari and secured pole at the 2012 Spa 24 Hours in a Vita4One BMW Z4.

+As of 2021, Kechele held the record for the most pole positions in ADAC GT Masters history.

+Kechele's Reiter Engineering Lamborghini at Sachsenring in 2011.